david942j/heapinfo/README.md

 Relation works are [pwntools-ruby](https://github.com/peter50216/pwntools-ruby) and [gdbpwn](https://github.com/scwuaptx/Pwngdb).

 ## Features
-* Use in irb/pry or in your exploit script
+* Can use in your ruby exploit script or in irb/pry
 * **heapinfo** will work when the `victim` is being traced! i.e. you can use ltrace/strace/gdb and **heapinfo** simultaneously!
-* `dump` - can dump arbitrarily address memory.
+* `dump` - dump arbitrarily address memory.
 * `layouts` - show the current bin layouts, very useful for heap exploitation.
+* `x` - Provide gdb-like commands.
+* More features and details can be found in [RDoc](http://www.rubydoc.info/github/david942j/heapinfo/master/)

 ## Usage

 #### Load

 ```ruby
 require 'heapinfo'
 # ./victim is running